Trading Glass

 Check:

-• HTF bias: Are you trading with the dominant trend/structure?
+• HTF bias.
+Are you trading with the dominant 4H/1D structure?

-Great trades are often missed because context was ignored — even if the setup "looked good."
+Great trades are often missed because context was ignored — even when the setup "looked good."

 3. Liquidity Timing